murtazatamjeed/murtazatamjeed.github.io/_posts/2014-07-15-Accessibility in User Feedback.markdown

 modal-id: 2
 date: 2014-07-14
 img: feature.png
-alt: image-alt
-client: Clikc for more details
+alt: Accessibility in User Feedback
-description: "In recent years, mobile accessibility has become an important trend with the goal of allowing all users the possibility of using any app without many limitations.
-User reviews include insights that are useful for app evolution.
+description: "User reviews include insights that are useful for product evolution.
 However, with the increase in the amount of received reviews, manually analyzing them is tedious and timeconsuming, especially when searching for accessibility reviews.
-The goal of this paper is to support the automated identification of accessibility in user reviews, to help technology professionals in prioritizing their handling, and thus, creating more inclusive apps.
-Particularly, we design a model that takes as input accessibility user reviews, learns their keyword-based features, in order to make a binary decision, for a given review, on whether it is about accessibility or not.
+The goal of this project is to support the automated identification of accessibility in user reviews, to help technology professionals in prioritizing their handling, and thus, creating more inclusive products.
+Particularly, we design a machine learning model that takes as input accessibility user reviews, learns their keyword-based features, in order to make a binary decision, for a given review, on whether it is about accessibility or not.
 The model is evaluated using a total of 5,326 mobile app reviews.
 The findings show that (1) our model can accurately identify accessibility reviews, outperforming two baselines,